 There are seven scenes, each with a different palate and mood.
 This will be organised through the Newtonian colour spectrum - moving from Red to Orange to Yellow to Green etc.

-A vision for this artwork is that it become a new part of organisations, schools, events and retreats that focus on meditation, altered states, breath work, psychadelics, yoga, dance or combinations of these modalities.
+A vision for this artwork is that it become a new part of the artworld paradigm, as well as becoming a travelling in-residence piece at organisations, schools, events and retreats that focus on meditation, altered states, breath work, psychadelics, yoga, dance or combinations of these modalities.

 Live at Forthwith